orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

 .. parsed-literal::

-   mkdir OTB-|release|
-   for f in *.tar.gz; do tar xvf "$f" -C OTB-|release|; done
+   for f in *.tar.gz; do tar xvf "$f" --one-top-level="/Path/To/Install/OTB"; done

 Please note that the resulting installation can be moved elsewhere on the disk.
-Just move the OTB-|release|
-elsewhere and source the otbenv.profile.
+Just move the folder elsewhere and source the otbenv.profile.
 Once the archive is extracted, the directory structure consists of: